-1. Megalithic Temples of Malta
+Megalithic Temples of Malta – World Heritage Site

-The next World Heritage site in Malta is a hypogeum (underground cemetery), and it dates from around 3000 BC.
+Next up in our tour of Malta’s UNESCO heritage is the famous hypogeum (underground cemetery), which dates from around 3000 BC.
+Yes, it’s the incredible Malta underground temple.
 Only discovered in 1931 by accident, it was built in three stages, with each stage deeper underground than the last.
 The hypogeum is also an example of “negative architecture”, where structures and features are carved out of the rock.

-3. Historic City of Valletta
+Historic City of Valletta – World Heritage Site